lgbt-foundation/whitepaper/whitepaper.md

 ` GRAPHIC OF A BRICK AND MORTAR STORE OR CLUB WITH A “LGBT TOKENS ACCEPTED” STICKER `

 By participating in the Pink Economy outright, however, these companies can, in an easy and meaningful manner, directly reach the LGBT community to treat LGBT consumers with the right level of attention they welcome and deserve.
 The LGBT Foundation will use the publicly available blockchain data to visualize the growth and usage of the LGBT Token to educate businesses and countries to accelerate their interaction with and economic inclusion of the LGBT community.
-Once established, LGBT Token will then use its own internal data to help establish marketing and demographic patterns to even further define and understand the Pink Economy.
+Once established, LGBT Token will then use its own internal data to help establish marketing and demographic patterns to even further understand the Pink Economy.

 #### Endemic LGBT Economy